-- 4. There is an allegation or diagnosis of Amyotrophic Lateral Sclerosis (ALS), known as Lou Gehrig's Disease;
+- 4. There is an allegation or diagnosis of Amyotrophic Lateral Sclerosis (ALS), known as Lou Gehrig's Disease.
+Note: Individuals who are medically determined to have ALS and are found disabled on or after July 23, 2020, are not subject to a 5-month waiting period before they are entitled to their first payment.
+This only applies to disability decisions made under the Social Security Act only.
+This is consistent with the provisions of the ALS Disability Insurance Access Act of 2019 as amended on March 23, 2021;

 - 5. The claimant has a condition which medical records indicate is untreatable, cannot be reversed and is expected to end in death.
 These conditions would include but are not limited to the following:

 - a.
 Chronic dependence on a cardiopulmonary life-sustaining device;

 - b.
 Awaiting a heart, heart/lung, or bone marrow transplant (excludes kidney and corneal transplants);

 - c.
 Chronic pulmonary or heart failure requiring continuous home oxygen and the claimant is unable to care for personal needs;

 - d.
 A malignant neoplasm (e.g. cancer) which is:

 - Metastatic (has spread);

 - Stage IV (final stage);

 - Persistent or recurrent following initial therapy; or

 - Inoperable or unresectable.

 - e.
 An allegation or diagnosis of:

-- Cancer of the esophagus;
+- Cancer of the esophagus:

 - Cancer of the liver:

 - Cancer of the pancreas;

 - Cancer of the gallbladder;

 - Mesothelioma:

 - Small cell or oat cell lung cancer;

 - Cancer of the brain; or

 - Acute Myelogenous Leukemia (AML) or Acute Lymphocytic Leukemia (ALL).

-- f.
+f.
 Comatose for 30 days or more.